core

 requestPermissions()

-function requestPermissions<T>(plugin): Promise<T>
+function requestPermissions<T>(plugin): Promise<T>Request permissions.

 This should be used by plugin authors to wrap their actual implementation.